By Mel O’Brien

 The UN special envoy on maritime piracy recently proposed

-the setting up of two special courts
+the setting up of two special courts, in Tanzania

 & Somalia,